wkhere/stackless/Doc/library/zipimport.rst

 loaded from a ZIP archive; it is unlikely that :func:`reload` would be needed, since this would imply that the ZIP has been altered during runtime.

+ZIP archives with an archive comment are currently not supported.

 .. seealso::

    `PKZIP Application Note <http://www.pkware.com/documents/casestudies/APPNOTE.TXT>`_
       Documentation on the ZIP file format by Phil Katz, the creator of the format and algorithms used.

-   :pep:`0273` - Import Modules from Zip Archives
+   :pep:`273` - Import Modules from Zip Archives
       Written by James C. Ahlstrom, who also provided an implementation.
 Python 2.3 follows the specification in PEP 273, but uses an implementation written by Just van Rossum that uses the import hooks described in PEP 302.

-   :pep:`0302` - New Import Hooks
+   :pep:`302` - New Import Hooks
       The PEP to add the import hooks that help this module work.